bschwartz-101/git-snapshot/README.md

 ### Examples

-1.  **Create a snapshot of the current directory**:
+1.  **Create a snapshot of the current directory (default output)**:

     ```bash
     git-snapshot create
     ```

-    This will create a `.7z` archive of the Git repository in your current working directory and save it to the `./snapshots/` directory.
+    This will create a `.7z` archive of the Git repository found in your current working directory and save it to a `snapshots/` directory **inside that Git repository's root.**

 2.  **Create a snapshot of a specific repository and save to a different location**: